BianoBonzoIII/Bop-It/README.md

 # Background
 The Mechanics of our algorithm:
-1) start in the bottom left corner of the matrix
+1) Start in the bottom left corner of the matrix
-2) if the value at that index is larger than the target, move up a row
+2) If the value at that index is larger than the target, move up a row
 3) Otherwise, move right across the column
 4) Repeat steps 2-3 on whatever element it is currently on, until the target is found, then return the coordinates of the vaule
 5) If not, return (-1,-1)

 # Experiment methodology
 For our experiment, we wanted to test the runtime of our algorithm as the n x n matrix increases in size.
-First, We created two methods, populate and getAverage.
+First, we created two methods, populateArray() and getAverage().
 Method populate fills a matrix with consecutive integers increasing by 1, starting at 1.

 For example, in a 3 x 3 matrix, the elements would be <br />